 SSD External Drive

 SSDs in the terabyte range are still (for me) prohibitively expensive.
-In my theoretical dream backpack, I have this 2TB Samsung model, which costs over $700.
+In my theoretical dream backpack, I have this 2TB Samsung model, which costs…a lot.

-But in the real world, I’m not going to spend $700.
-Instead, this 500GB Samsung T3 Portable SSD costs $175.
-That’s still a lot.
+But in the real world, I’m not going to spend that much.
+Instead, this 500GB Samsung T3 Portable SSD costs a fraction as much.
+It’s still a bit spendy.
 The increased efficiency, speed, and reliability of an SSD drive makes it worth losing some capacity.

 Since SSDs don’t have moving parts (like HDDs), this drive could still be working when your grandkids find it in the attic one day.
 And 500 GB is still more than enough space for most users.
 Unless you’re editing feature-length films, you should be fine with this option.

 How do I Use My External Drive with My Chromebook?